 - Reduces the risk of blood clotting

-- It helps maintain good sugar levels for diabetes patient.
-Can be crushed, powdered, sliced, made into a tincture, teas etc.
+- It helps maintain good sugar levels for diabetes patients.
+Can be crushed, powdered, sliced, made into a tincture, teas, etc.

 - It is a powerpack of vitamins and minerals.
 Scientific analysis show ginger contains hundreds of compounds for good health and healing.